Mariupol: Ecology

 Mariupol has historically led Ukraine in the volume of emissions of harmful substances by industrial enterprises.
 The city's leading enterprises have begun to address these ecological problems, so, over the last 15 years, industrial emissions have fallen to nearly a half of their previous levels.

 Due to stable production by the majority of the large industrial enterprises, the city constantly experiences environmental problems.
 At the end of the 1970s, Zhdanov (Mariupol) ranked third in the USSR (after Novokuznetsk and Magnitogorsk) in the quantity of industrial emissions.
 In 1989, including all enterprises, the city had 5,215 sources of atmospheric pollution producing 752,900 tons of harmful substances a year (about 98% from metallurgical enterprises and Mariupol Coke-Chemical Plant "Markokhim").
-Even given some easing of the maximum permissible concentrations (maximum concentration limit) in the state's industrial activity in the mid-1990s, many pollution limits were still exceeded:
+Even after Ukraine regained independence in 1991, by the mid-1990s many pollution limits were still exceeded: